sliu62/Spam-Identifier/README.md

 2. Support more exporting file types
 3. Cache the configuration and export it to a .cfg file so user will no longer need to re-configure the app everytime they start the app
 4. Support more font types (and maybe font sizes) for better visualization for different groups of people
-5. Manaully switch between light mode and dark mode of the application
+5. Manually switch between light mode and dark mode of the application
 6. Export the program into a stand alone software for different platform, no more libraries installation will be required
+7. Support internal model training to help improve the software locally
+8. Support opening up customized training model based on what the user expected